IRS Installment Agreement -

 The minimum monthly payment the IRS will accept is the total of your balance due, including penalties and interest, divided by 36 months.
 If you want to pay more than this to get rid of the debt in less than 36 months, you certainly can.

-The main benefit of a guaranteed installment agreement is that the IRS will not file a federal tax lien or levy against you for outstanding taxes due.
+The main benefit of a guaranteed installment agreement is that the IRS will not file a federal tax lien or issue an order to levy.
 Tax liens, like mortgage liens, give the IRS the right to certain assets if you don't pay.
 A tax levy gives the IRS the right to seize certain assets such as wages and bank accounts.
 Both IRS tax liens and tax levies can be reported to the credit bureaus and may negatively impact your credit score.

 Individual IRS Payment Plans